john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

         self.lengths_of_sides = lengths_of_sides  # list of two numbers

     def get_area(self):
-        '''return the area of the rectangle: length x width''' x, y = self.lengths_of_sides
+        '''Return the area of the rectangle: length x width.''' x, y = self.lengths_of_sides
         return x * y